RoseNeezar/calendar-event/README.md

 Calendar-event application

-This is only contains 2 users (hardcoded), based on the calendar date, both user can send each other events based on certain criteria namely, event title, data time, location, number of person attending, and assigned to.
+This app contains 2 users (hardcoded), based on the calendar date, both user can send each other events based on certain criteria namely, event title, data time, location, number of person attending, and assigned to.

 #Future improvements: